 13. Many Christians live a very pessimistic existence here on earth in the belief that better things lie ahead of them when they die.
 The facts are we Christians have it all right now (in the spiritual fourth dimensional realm) and that will continue when we die.
 The Antichrist has already come and gone, the tribulation is over.
-Satan has been disposed of and we have little to “worry” about beyond the misuse of our free will in this life on earth.
+Satan has been disposed of and we have little to “worry” about beyond the actions we take in this life on earth.

 14. Christians are insisting that Christ must come back physically and sit physically on a physical throne of David to rule the physical world from Jerusalem.
 When the events of AD 70 are understood we then see from the Scriptures that Christ has already returned, is on His throne and is ruling His kingdom (which is within the believer, His body, the church).

-15. God lives within the believer, His presence in us is why we already have eternal life, and when we die physically we will slip from the third dimension and be fully into the fourth dimension for eternity with Him.
+15. God lives within the believer, His presence in us is why we already have eternal life, and when we die physically we will slip away from the physical for eternity with Him.
 We do not have to hope for these things as we already possess them!

 16. Some people think that if the Second Advent is past, then we Christians are being deprived of our share in the promises of the Bible.
 This kind of thinking is based on a misconception of the facts.
 Fulfilled prophecy is NOT worthless!
 The past gives us a greater revelation of God and human beings which have deep eternal significance.
 These things reveal God who in His severity toward sin, His compassion toward the sinner, and His mercy toward the believer, are important facets for us to apprehend.